 (iv) Maintain the Goods in satisfactory condition insured on the Seller’s behalf for their full price against all risks to the reasonable satisfaction of the Seller (and produce the policy of insurance to the Seller on request); and

 (v) Hold the proceeds of the insurance referred to in condition 7(c)(iv) on trust for the Seller and not mix them with any other money, nor pay the proceeds into an overdrawn bank account.

 (d) Except where the Buyer becomes insolvent, has a receiver appointed over the whole or any part of its assets, enters into any compound with creditors, or has an order made or resolution passed for it to be wound up (otherwise than in furtherance of a scheme for amalgamation or reconstruction) or if the ownership or control of it shall pass into the hands of any other legal person, or an event analogous occurs in respect of the Buyer in any jurisdiction to which the Buyer is subject, the Buyer may resell the Goods before ownership has passed to it solely on the following conditions:

-(e) Any sale shall be effected in the ordinary course of the Buyer's business at full market value and the Buyer shall hold such part of the proceeds of sale as represent the amount owed by the Buyer to the Seller on behalf of the Seller and the Buyer shall immediately account to the Seller accordingly; and
+(i) Any sale shall be affected in the ordinary course of the Buyer’s business at full market value and the Buyer shall hold such part of the proceeds of sale as represent the amount owed by the Buyer to the Seller on behalf of the Seller and the Buyer shall immediately account to the Seller accordingly; and

 (a) The Seller warrants that, except in relation to intellectual property rights of third parties, it has good title to the Goods and (subject to the conditions set out below) the Goods shall correspond with their written specification (if any) at the time of delivery and will be free from material defects in materials and workmanship for a period of 12 months or separately stated period from delivery, provided that the Seller shall be under no liability: